-Are you new to China sourcing?
+Are you new to sourcing from China for Amazon FBA?

 It is difficult to ignore China as the manufacturing powerhouse in today’s global economy.
 And, there exist tremendous opportunities for business owners and entrepreneurs who recognize its value.

 For those prepared to start taking advantage of doing business with China, I hope to bust some of the myths held by business owners and entrepreneurs.

 Working with many small businesses and Fortune 500 companies over the years, I noticed that there were some common misconceptions coming up over and over again.

 To save you from countless expensive errors, let me address them here, so you don’t have to go through the growing pains that I experienced when I first started working in this field.

 Here are the top 5 myths I wish I knew before I started working with China:

 Haven’t we all heard from someone, some big shot, “Skip the middlemen, buy factory direct for best prices!”